Dreizaedra/Random_Password_Generator/README.txt

 A Random Password Generator

 Generates 2 random passwords from 8 to 18 characters (user's choice) on button press.
-All possible characters included (like "/", "!", "#" etc etc).
+It includes all possible characters (like "/", "!", "#" etc etc).
-Function to copy to clipboard and alert the user when clicking the generated passwords.
+I also added a function to copy the generated passwords to clipboard and alert the user when he clicks them.

+This is a personal project I made to practice coding more than anything else.